 ‘Mock!’
 She gave him a shove, teeth chattering, so pale her lips were blue.

 He pushed down on her shoulders.
 ‘Keep under the water.
 It’s warmer.’

-‘Now I’m going to have to dry out my clothes.’
+‘It’s freezing!
+And now I’m going to have to dry out my clothes.’
 Angry again.

 Grinning, he took her hand.
 ‘Come on, I want to show you something.’

 Pulling her against his chest, he kissed her on the lips, gripping her so tightly she couldn’t move.
 Lips and tongue, nibbling and gnawing.
 Soon, she sagged in his arms, neck arched and breathless.
-Finally, he released her.
+He released her.
 She gazed up at him, breast heaving, face flushed, lips red and swollen.
 She didn’t look so cold anymore.

 ‘Come with me,’ he said again.